beardymcjohnface/Koverage/README.md

 We've included a wrapper for [CoverM](https://github.com/wwood/CoverM) which you may find useful.
 The wrapper manually runs minimap2 and then invokes CoverM on the sorted BAM file.
 It then combines the output from all samples like the other methods.
+If you have a large tempfs/ you'll probably find it faster to run CoverM directly on your reads.

 # Outputs

 ## Mapping-based

-Default output files using fast estimations for contig coverage and variance.
+Default output files using fast estimations for mean, median, hitrate, and variance.

 <details>
     <summary><b>sample_coverage.tsv</b></summary>